Sinapsis-AI/sinapsis-langchain/packages/sinapsis_langchain_readers/README.md

     src="https://github.com/Sinapsis-AI/brand-resources/blob/main/sinapsis_logo/4x/logo.png?raw=true"
     alt="" width="300">
 </a><br>
-Sinapsis Langchain
+Sinapsis Langchain Readers
 <br>
 </h1>

-<h4 align="center">Templates for seamless integration of LangChain frameword.</h4>
+<h4 align="center">Templates for easy integration of LangChain document loaders within Sinapsis.</h4>

 <p align="center">
 <a href="#installation">🐍 Installation</a> •
-<a href="#features">🚀 Packages</a> •
+<a href="#features">🚀 Features</a> •
 <a href="#usage">📚 Usage example</a> •
 <a href="#documentation">📙 Documentation</a> •
 <a href="license"> 🔍 License</a>
 </p>

-The `sinapsis-langchain` module adds support for the Langchain framework, in particular, Langchain community data loaders and text splitters.
+The `sinapsis-langchain-readers` module adds support for the LangChain library, in particular, LangChain community data loaders.

-We add support for the following packages:

-*<code> sinapsis-langchain-readers</code>

-*<code> sinapsis-langchain-splitters</code>

 <h2 id="installation">🐍 Installation</h2>
 Install using your package manager of choice.
 We encourage the use of <code>uv</code>